In this article

 Your subsidies might go a long way toward covering the contributions you make to your IRA and HSA

 To put all of this in perspective, consider a married couple, each 55 years old, with a household MAGI of $85,000.
-For 2026 coverage in the continental United States, that income puts them at 402% of FPL,13 which means they won’t be eligible for any federal premium tax credits if the subsidy enhancements are allowed to expire.
+For 2026 coverage in the continental United States, that income puts them at 402% of FPL,10 which means they aren't eligible for any federal premium tax credits in 2026 (due to the fact that Congress let the subsidy enhancements expire at the end of 2025).

-Let’s say this couple is in Montana, where average full-price premiums for 2026 are about in the middle in terms of nationwide average premiums.14 If they live in Billings, here’s what they can expect in terms of how much they’ll pay for the lowest-cost Marketplace plan in 2025 and in 2026, assuming the subsidy enhancements are allowed to expire:15
+Let’s say this couple is in Montana, where average full-price premiums for 2026 are about in the middle in terms of nationwide average premiums.11 If they live in Billings, here’s what they can expect in terms of how much they’ll pay for the lowest-cost Marketplace plan in 2025 and in 2026:12

-But if their household income is $84,000 instead, the lowest-cost plan’s premium will drop to $0/month, because they will be eligible for a subsidy that covers the entire premium.
+But if their household income is $84,000 instead, the lowest-cost plan’s premium will drop to $0/month in 2026, because they will be eligible for a subsidy that covers the entire premium.

 The $1,000 they contribute to the HSA (which is still their money, and has no “use it or lose it” requirements) could save them over $13,000 in premiums over the course of 2026, since they’ll be paying $0/month instead of $1,090/month.